New Jersey budget deadlock broken

 - Parks to reopen July 4 and state offices will follow on July 5, state leaders say

-- New Jersey state government was shut down Friday, closing parks and furloughing workers
+- NJ state government was shut down Friday, closing parks and furloughing workers

-The state's Democratic leaders and Republican Gov. Chris Christie announced in separate news conferences Monday night that a budget compromise had been reached, ending a three-day government shutdown.
+The state's Democratic leaders and Republican Gov. Chris Christie made the announcement in separate news conferences Monday night.

-Christie said he will sign the new budget, which would reopen state parks on Tuesday and all state government offices on July 5, after the holiday.
+Christie signed the budget early Tuesday morning, which would reopen state parks in time for the holiday and all state government offices on July 5.

+The government shutdown had catapulted Christie back into the national spotlight -- especially after photos emerged of the governor and his family lounging on an empty beach that had been closed due to the budget deadlock.

 On Friday night, Christie had shut down the Garden State government after the state Legislature failed to pass a budget by the July 1 deadline.
 The shutdown furloughed an estimated 30,000 to 35,000 state workers and forced the temporary closure of state parks, beaches, recreational areas, and historic sites as the July 4 holiday neared.
 The Legislature went back into session Monday in an attempt to break the deadlock and came to a compromise.